Nashville Haunted & Ghost Tours

 Drive farther into Middle Tennessee popular legends like the Bell Witch, Thomas House, Old South Pittsburgh Hospital and more.

-From the paranormal investigators to those who just enjoy a good ghost story then Nashville has some haunted offerings.
+From the paranormal investigators to those who just enjoy a good ghost story then Nashville welcomes you to find your own ghost adventures.

 According to Nashville Ghosts and Legends by Ken Traylor and Delas M. House, Jr. “employees started noticing strange events in the Capital Records building: objects moving on their own, doors being locked from the inside, lights being turned on and off, windows found open that had been closed and locked.
 For a long time Capital found it difficult to keep employees, telling their supervisors they could not get used to the strange events, including posthumous visits by the Schnell daughters.”
 Capital Records moved locations and have seen struggled to sell their former building.
 Certain second-floor rooms would remain icy cold, even when controlled by a common heating system.
 Computers and printers would misbehave in bizarre ways.
 Unexplained minor fires and pipe breaks occurred and even locks would lock on their own and keys wouldn’t work.

 Today, cold spots are commonplace and phone lines from unused internal offices often ring.
 Images of Bertha and her sister Lena have been seen and noises like sounds falling have been heard.
 Sometimes the ghosts do not want to be on TV.
 When Ann Heywood was terrorized by a ghost that she called “The Lady ” back in the Seventies, the ghost also threatened two reporters from “The Tennessean” newspaper and a WSM-TV news reporter who came to document the case.
 The whole story was featured in Winer’s follow-up book, More Haunted Houses.

 (600 Dr. M.L.K.
 Jr Blvd, Nashville, TN 37243)